DataWorkz-DE/Dataworkz-site/content/english/blog/_index.md

 ---
-title: "Laatste blogs"
+title: "Latest blogs"
 draft: false
 # page title background image
 bg_image: "images/backgrounds/page-title.jpg"
 # meta description
-description : "Hier vind je onze laatste artikelen die door ons zijn geschreven.
-Soms in samenwerking met de bedrijven waar we zijn ingezet, soms met concullega's, anders gewoon doon onszelf. "
+description : "These are out latest articles.
+Some are written in collaboration with our clients, some with peers from other companies and some are written amongst outselves.  "
 ---